davnotdev/Room/README.md

 // d = Go Right     l = Look Right
 // a = Backward     k = Look Behind
 ```

-This is ROOM, a DOOM inspired 3D [pew pew]-er, built for the sprig, an amazing game console built by the folks at hack club.

-In ROOM, your goal is to navigate a maze of walls, picking up med kits while your health slowly drains.
-Evade and kill the spinning people.
-Your score is determined by your survival time.
-Good luck!

-> Note that ROOM cannot run on a physical sprig due to hardware limitations!

 ## Distribution